 How to enrol for the next course

-The course has been offered to everyone on the waiting list.
+During December 2017 the course will been offered to everyone on the waiting list.

 To get your name onto the waiting list for future courses you simply need to complete the Student Enrolement Form.